FangRuoqing/tp/docs/DeveloperGuide.md

 * 1b.
 Connectify detects an error in the entered data.

     * 1b1.
-Connectify requests for the correct data.
-    * 1b2.
-User enters new data
-    * Steps 1b1-1b2 are repeated until the data entered is correct.
+Connectify shows an error message

+      Use case resumes from step 1.

+* 1c.
+Connectify detects that the new edited information violates the duplicate contact constraint. (updated name exists in Connectify already)

+    * 1c1.
+Connectify shows an error message

-      Use case resumes from step 2.
+      Use case resumes from step 1.

-**Use case: Categorize contacts**
+**Use case: Add company attribute to a contact**

 **MSS**

-1. User requests to categorize a specific contact into a specific group name
+1. User requests to add a specific company attribute to a specific contact.
-2. Connectify adds the given category to the contact and displays the full updated contact information
+2. Connectify adds the company's name attribute to the contact and displays the full updated contact information

     Use case ends.